-In june and July 1989, i underwent a training in vegetable dyes for textile printing on cotton and silk fabrics at Hyderabad, Telangana-India.
-It took place at the Weavers service Center, which welcomed me in the very lively shopping center of Hyderabad, one of the twin cities.
-Gandhi created these textile Centers in order to promote handlooms, traditional textile skills of each part of India, to cooperate with local textile companies, and redesign ancestral motives and their natural shades.
+In june and July 1989, I learnt vegetable dyes textile dyeing and printing, as a intern, at the Weavers service Center, Hyderabad, Telangana (then Andhra Pradesh) India.
+The Weavers service Center, welcomed me in the very lively city center of Hyderabad, one of the twin cities ( the other one being Secunderabad).
+Gandhi created these craft studios dedicated to research and weaving, printing, manufacturing, in order to promote local and traditional textile skills from each region of India, and to cooperate with local textile companies, redesigning ancestral motives and their natural shades.

-KalamKari work, ikats,block printed fabrics, rich golden embroideries are famous in Hyderabad aera.
-Many years of partnership with local craftsmen and design studios followed this 2 months training.
+KalamKari, ikat weaving, block printed fabrics, rich golden embroideries are famous in Hyderabad aera.
+Many years of partnership with local craftsmen and design studios followed this two months training.
 Most of my collections were created thanks to them.

-The craftsmen were very good pedagogues, and the delightful fabrics of cotton and silk displayed at the Center’s show-room, enable me to start an amazing two months training.
+The craftsmen were incredibly skilled.
+The delightful fabrics of cotton and silk, displayed at the Center’s show-room, marked the amazing start of two months apprenticeship.

 How to use vegetable dyes for textile printing on cotton silk fabrics ?